 Although rhino-viruses are involved in the misery we know as a cold, we are constantly exposed to these organisms without them causing a cold.
 Your immune system health is the deciding factor in whether you “catch” a cold or not.
 There seem to be almost as many drugstore cold remedies as there are colds, most of them symptom-suppressing with side effects.
 Since a cold is usually a cleansing condition, I feel it may be better to just let it happen so your body can start fresh, with a stronger immune system.
 Yet, without a doubt, it is hard to work, sleep, and be around other people with miserable cold symptoms.
 Traditional wisdom is effective for minimizing misery while your body gets on with its job of cleaning house.

-Ways to Avoid Getting a Cold or Flu
+How to Avoid Getting a Cold or Flu!

 If you want to avoid getting the flu this winter, follow these 7 proven techniques for boosting your immune system, fighting off germs, and keeping your body healthy…